Skip to main content

 Trend: Decreasing

-News: Influenza circulation is now returning to low levels, although overall activity has decreased.
-COVID-19 cases are at low levels but increased since week 16.
+News: Influenza circulation is now returning to low levels.
+COVID-19 cases have increased since week 16.
+Additionally, detections of Mycoplasma pneumoniae and rhinovirus remain elevated.

 For the latest annual influenza and acute respiratory infections in Wales reports see: Annual influenza surveillance and influenza vaccination uptake reports